Chapter 2: The Mathematics of Information

 - $P(D) = 0.001$ (prevalence)

 Despite the test being 99% accurate, a positive result only means about a 9% chance of having the disease.
-The low prevalence of the disease overwhelms the test's accuracy.
-This kind of counterintuitive reasoning shows up frequently in quantum measurement theory, where prior knowledge about a quantum state affects how we interpret measurement results.
+The low prevalence overwhelms the test's accuracy.
+This kind of counterintuitive reasoning appears in quantum measurement theory, where prior knowledge about a quantum state affects how we interpret measurement results.

 2.3 Vectors: Arrows That Encode Information